Range of Motion specialises in the creation of happy, healthy, highly performing individuals, communities and generations.

 Dan Williams is the Director of Range of Motion and leads a team of Exercise Physiologists, Sports Scientists, Physiotherapists and Coaches.
 Dan is the Co-Director of both Fitness Educators, and My Fitness File.
 He has a Bachelor of Science (Exercise and Health Science) and a Postgraduate Bachelor of Exercise Rehabilitation Science from The University of Western Australia, with minors in Biomechanics and Sport Psychology.

 Dan has coached and taught sport and exercise for over 17 years working with many thousands of individuals along the full health spectrum, from the chronically injured, diseased and deconditioned, through to elite athletes.
 He has extensive experience in clinical settings (chronic disease and musculoskeletal rehabilitation) and in human performance.
-Dan has conducted over 25,000 individual one-on-one sessions and consultations since he founded Range of Motion in 2006.
+Dan has conducted over 25,000 individual one-on-one sessions and consultations since he founded Range of Motion in 2006, and has overseen the prescription of over a quarter of a million exercise sessions.

-Dan is a two-time CrossFit Games coach, three-time CrossFit Regionals coach, and four time CrossFit Regionals athlete.
+Dan is a three-time CrossFit Games coach, four-time CrossFit Regionals coach, and four time CrossFit Regionals athlete.
 He has been involved with CrossFit since 2007, and has written for The CrossFit Journal.